krzemienski/awesome-from-stars/README.md

 * [HKUDS/nanobot](https://github.com/HKUDS/nanobot): Lightweight, open-source AI agent for your tools, chats, and workflows.
 * [nanobrowser/nanobrowser](https://github.com/nanobrowser/nanobrowser): Open-Source Chrome extension for AI-powered web automation.
 Run multi-agent workflows using your own LLM API key.
 Alternative to OpenAI Operator.
 * [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw): A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK
+* [Nano-Collective/nanocoder](https://github.com/Nano-Collective/nanocoder): An open coding agent for your terminal, built by a community collective rather than a company.
+Bring your own model, keep your code on your machine, and owe nothing to anyone.
 * [narkdown/narkdown-py](https://github.com/narkdown/narkdown-py): A tool to use Notion as a Markdown editor.
 * [NAStool/nas-tools](https://github.com/NAStool/nas-tools): NAS媒体库管理工具
 * [krzyzanowskim/Natalie](https://github.com/krzyzanowskim/Natalie): Natalie - Storyboard Code Generator (for Swift)